kitsplit/handbook/README.md

 # KitSplit Handbook

-This is KitSplit's employee handbook—it's currently a work in progress.
+This is KitSplit's employee handbook.
 It is inspired by, and borrows heavily from, Clef's open-sourced employee handbook.
 Feedback and comments are welcome.

 Best,
-Kristina Budelis, Lisbeth Kaufman, and Ken Amarit

-Cofounders of KitSplit
+Kristina Budelis, Lisbeth Kaufman, and Ken Amarit Cofounders of KitSplit

 Here is Clef's original comment explaining their handbook: